 Discussion

-Using data across four cities in the United States, we found that beta diversity was higher in anthropogenic habitats compared with remnant habitats suggesting that human preferences are driving biodiversity patterns at small spatial scales.
-This likely supports our hypothesis that human-mediated changes are a significant force shaping biodiversity at localized scales (Vellend et al. 2017).
+Using data across four cities in the United States, we found that β-diversity was higher in anthropogenic habitats compared with remnant habitats, suggesting that human preferences drive biodiversity patterns at small spatial scales.
+This likely supports our hypothesis that human-mediated changes significantly shape biodiversity at localized scales (Vellend et al. 2017).
 Despite this, our findings still highlight the importance of remnant patches as they had consistently higher values of biomass and carbon than anthropogenic habitats (Figure 5).
 This finding aligns with the expectation that forested areas, with their larger and potentially older trees, contribute more substantially to carbon sequestration and biomass accumulation.
 The results underscore the ecological value of forest land uses within urban matrices, not only for maintaining biodiversity but also for their role in carbon dynamics and storage capabilities.

-Here, as in other studies (REFS), we found that beta diversity was higher in areas with higher human influence.
+As in other studies (REFS), we found that β-diversity was higher in areas with higher human influence.
 Human management appears to shape local biotic communities through deliberate selection of species, as well as by modifying habitat conditions, leading to distinct compositional differences across urban patches.
 This is presumably because they are either controlling what species are present and/or absent independently of one another, or influencing directly or indirectly local habitat conditions such that species are differentially persisting independently of other patch types influenced by humans.
-These differences are likely a result of people’s varied preferences, for example, people prefer variety (Blanchetee et al. 2021), sometimes depending on plant traits (Kendal et al. 2012) and also dependent on gardening norms in the surrounding region (Kurz and Baudains 2010).
-This is in opposition to remnant forested patches whereby the strong geophysical template imposed by the urban environment is constraining species composition such that beta diversity remains comparably lower.
+These differences are likely a result of people’s varied preferences; for example, people prefer variety (Blanchett), sometimes depending on plant traits (Kendal et al. 2012), and are also dependent on gardening norms in the surrounding region (Kurz and Baudains 2010).
+This is in opposition to remnant forested patches, whereby the strong geophysical template imposed by the urban environment constrains species composition such that beta diversity remains comparably lower.

-One interesting question arises as a result of this finding is whether the generation of this beta diversity which leads to overall higher diversity in general is “good” for the ecosystem.
+One interesting question that arises as a result of this finding is whether the generation of this β-diversity, which leads to overall higher diversity in general, is “good” for the ecosystem.
 In an otherwise uninfluenced ecosystem where humans are not imposing constraints on species composition, habitat heterogeneity would be viewed as one essential means by which biodiversity is generated.
-Higher beta diversity associated with this landscape feature then would be associated with benefits conferred by ecosystem function derived by biodiversity in general.
-Here, humans are related to the generation of biodiversity presumably due to their maintenance of habitat heterogeneity alone or in conjunction as an agent of dispersal.
-By extension, then, does this mean that they are conferring ecosystem services as well?
+Higher β-diversity associated with this landscape feature would then be associated with benefits conferred by ecosystem function derived from biodiversity in general.
+Here, humans are related to the generation of biodiversity, presumably due to their maintenance of habitat heterogeneity alone or in conjunction as an agent of dispersal.
+By extension, does this mean that they are conferring ecosystem services as well?
 We attempted to probe this question by comparing total carbon storage and biomass between forested and other land-use types.
-Habitat heterogeneity and dispersal driven by humans did not confer higher ecosystem services in this regard compared with forested remnant patches.
-This does not mean that other ecosystem services might benefit, but we did not find any increase in this regard here.
+We found that habitat heterogeneity and dispersal driven by humans did not confer higher ecosystem services in this regard compared with forested remnant patches.
+However, this does not mean that other ecosystem services might benefit.